Jean Rhys: Writing career

-In 1924, Rhys came under the influence of English writer Ford Madox Ford.
+In 1924, Rhys came under the influence of Ford Madox Ford.
 After meeting Ford in Paris, Rhys wrote short stories under his patronage.
 Ford recognised that her experience as an exile gave Rhys a unique viewpoint, and praised her "singular instinct for form".
 "Coming from the West Indies, [Ford] declared, 'with a terrifying insight and... passion for stating the case of the underdog, she has let her pen loose on the Left Banks of the Old World'."
 This he wrote in his preface to her debut short story collection, The Left Bank and Other Stories (1927).

 It was Ford who suggested she change her name from Ella Williams to Jean Rhys.
 At the time her husband was in jail for what Rhys described as currency irregularities.
 Rhys moved in with Ford and his long-time partner Stella Bowen.
 An affair with Ford ensued, which she portrayed in fictionalised form in her novel Quartet (1928).
 Her protagonist is a stranded foreigner, Marya Zelli, who finds herself at the mercy of strangers when her husband is jailed in Paris.
-The 1981 film adaptation of the novel, produced by Merchant Ivory Productions, starred Maggie Smith, Isabelle Adjani, Anthony Higgins, and Alan Bates.
+The 1981 film adaptation of the novel was produced by Merchant Ivory Productions.

-In After Leaving Mr. Mackenzie (1931), the protagonist, Julia Martin, is a more unravelled version of Marya Zelli, romantically dumped and inhabiting the sidewalks, cafes and cheap hotel rooms of Paris.
+In After Leaving Mr. Mackenzie (1931), the protagonist, Julia Martin, is a more unravelled version of Marya Zelli, romantically dumped and inhabiting the pavements, cafes and cheap hotel rooms of Paris.

 With Voyage in the Dark (1934), Rhys continued to portray a mistreated, rootless woman.
 Here the narrator, Anna, is a young chorus girl who grew up in the West Indies and feels alienated in England.

-Good Morning, Midnight (1939) is often considered a continuation of Rhys's first two novels.
+Good Morning, Midnight (1939) is considered a continuation of Rhys's first two novels.
 Here, she uses modified stream of consciousness to voice the experiences of an ageing woman, Sasha Jansen, who drinks, takes sleeping pills, and obsesses over her looks, and is adrift again in Paris.
 Good Morning, Midnight, acknowledged as well written but deemed depressing, came as World War II broke out and readers sought optimism.
 This seemingly ended Rhys's literary career.

 In the 1940s, Rhys largely withdrew from public life.
 From 1955 to 1960, she lived in Bude, Cornwall, where she was unhappy, calling it "Bude the Obscure", before moving to Cheriton Fitzpaine, a small village in Devon.